 This process typically follows on from Cat A refurbishment.
 During a Cat B fit-out, the new tenants work closely with designers, architects and contractors to develop a design that meets their business needs and reflects their company culture.
 The process usually involves installation of the IT infrastructure and configuration, partitioning the space to create offices, meeting rooms, break-out areas and kitchens.
 It may also involve additional decoration within the space and the buying and installation of furniture and equipment.

 The use of a work space by people who are self-employed or working for different employers, typically so they can share equipment, ideas, and knowledge.

 First created in 1960 by Francis Henry Crittal, an ironmonger from east of London, the crittall refers to internal partitions, connecting doorways, and they’re great for dividing up and zoning spaces.
-Find out how they look in our latest case study about office relocation refurbishment.
+Find out how they look in our latest office refurbishment project.

 In the refurbishment industry, dilapidation works refer to the process of repairing a damaged building, space or unit; the tenant of the space is responsible for repairs as part of their lease.

 We refer to industrial when we are refurbishing warehouses units.
 These can be fully redecorated, following strip out, with varying degrees of structural work involved internally and externally, including ground works.
 Unit 5a is a great example of an industrial project we’ve delivered.

 IPS (Integrated Plumbing System) is a fully adjustable steel frame fitted with decorative removable panels and available with a standard range of factory-installed sanitaryware, pre-plumbed and tested, and is supplied as a complete module that requires only to be installed and connected to site water supply and services.
 Credit here